 Figure~\ref{fig:flagComparison} compares the purity of K$^-$ particles with and without using the match flag as a function of momentum.
+The background from pions is determined by fitting the $\pi^-$ peak, and extrapolating to the $\rm K^-$ region.
 K$^-$ are produced less frequently than K$^+$ at these energies, making them harder to separate from pions.
 At higher momenta, the match flag allows for a higher K$^-$ purity.
 Such cuts allow for separation of charged particles to higher momenta, extending the available momentum that is available for study.